Political parties in Jersey: After the 2005 constitutional reforms

 The prospect of ministerial government and the creation of an executive and opposition, led to the formation of two political parties – the Jersey Democratic Alliance and the Centre Party – in preparation for the 2005 elections.
 A group called "Elect Jersey 2005" worked to assist some independent candidates prepare for the elections.
 None of the party-affiliated candidates was successful in the October senatorial elections; three JDA members standing as independents were elected as deputies in November 2005 along with two members of the Centre Party who had similarly stood as independents.
 The Centre Party was wound up in 2007.

 In 2008, legislation was passed to require registration of political parties who wished to endorse candidates for election as a senator, deputy or Connétable.

 In the 2008 elections for senators, the JDA fielded two candidates, two candidates stood as members of the campaign group "Jersey 2020" (focusing on environmental issues) and two for "Time4Change/Reform": none was successful.
 In the subsequent deputies' elections, four JDA candidates were successful, but three of them subsequently left the party and continued to sit as independents.
 In August 2011, the JDA announced that party members would stand only as independents in the October 2011 elections.
 A branch of the 'Liberal Democrats Abroad' was formed in the island in November 2011.

 On 4 July 2014, Reform Jersey became Jersey's only political party when it was registered in the Royal Court.
 The party contested the 2014 general election where 3 of their 8 candidates were elected.
 In 2021, another political party, the Progress Party, was registered.
 In 2020, the Jersey Liberal Conservatives was registered.
+In July 2023 the Progress Party was dissolved.